ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Change arming transfer to only set the register if the local configuration changed.
 Move its write operation to the fast rate so that arming / disarming is instantaneous
 ### Antipattern Category
+Known:Is-everything-ok
+New:Fixed-communication-rate
 ### Keyword
 fast
 ### Note
+This increases the frequency at which the arming state is checked and published.
+But it makes sure to never write the same state twice.

 ## Commit #262
 ### Hash